dtim-upc/FREYJA/README.md

 Inside the _$block_ script, we find the following line:
 ```
-& "path\to\java.exe" -jar "path\to\FREYJA-all.jar" "createProfile" $file $directoryStoreProfiles
+& "path\to\java.exe" -jar "path\to\FREYJA-all.jar" "createProfile" $file $directoryStoreProfiles "false"
 ```
-- Path to the java executable.
+- ``"path\to\java.exe"`` indicates the path to the java executable.
 It is recommended to add the entire path to the Java executable to prevent versioning problems.
-- Path to the FREYJA jar.
+- ``"path\to\FREYJA-all.jar"`` indicates the path to the FREYJA jar.
+- The `false` at the end indicates whether we want profiles for non-string data.
+By default, this is set to false as join discovery is tipically done via string-based columns.
+Nonetheless, non-string data (such as dates) might be used to perform joins.
+For example, the two OmniMatch benchmarks used in the development of the paper require joins between non-string data, so this parameter has to be set to `true`.

 Additionally, the number of execution threads to be used can be modified via the _$MaxThreads_ variable.